April 25, 2009

 Once there was a performance planned in Malang and Han was to play his piano.
 While [he was] practicing his father would stand over him with a stick.
 If he made a mistake he would hit him on the head.
 He had hit Han so much that he was unable to play that night!
 His father of course was very remorseful and hadn't realized he had hit him so hard.
 [4]

 This is not to suggest that Han's childhood was somber or oppressive.
-He and Frank grew up a virtual paradise, the beautiful, green land of rural East Java.
+He and Frank grew up in what was, for them, a virtual paradise: the beautiful land of rural East Java.
 This was a lush country of cane fields, forests, hills, and small streams, a realm fit for boyhood adventures.
-Tigers still roamed there in the 1920s and around 1930, at the age of 16 or 17, Frank shot one with his rifle.
+Tigers still roamed there in the 1920s, and around 1930, at the age of 16 or 17, Frank shot one with his rifle.
 [5]

 Though unlike in appearance and temperament - Han being more reserved and studious, and Frank more outgoing and adventurous - the Samethinis were devoted brothers who stuck together through many scrapes and shenanigans.
 A few stories of those times are handed down by Elisabeth: